 THE SNACK

 I'm putting this first because, as far as 3 year old boys are concerned, the snack is the most important thing.
-Family Fun has a cute little campfire made out of cheddar cheese, pretzels, and green grapes and Taste of Home has some cute fire trucks made out of graham crackers.
+Shape Your Future has a cute little campfire made out of cheddar cheese, pretzels, and grapes and Taste of Home has some cute fire trucks made out of graham crackers.
 (We are actually avoiding gluten and sugar right now, so I won't do either of these as written.
 But I'll try to adapt them for him.)

 Saturday, October 27, 2012